korreman/haskies/README.md

 # Haskies
 Resources for a Haskell mini-course.
 A somewhat simpler language is used to explain things.
-This is done in the belief that `Functor`, `Monad`, and `Currying` are super obscure and obnoxious.
+This is done in the belief that terms like `Functor`, `Monad`, and `Currying` do more harm than good.

 * [Week 1](https://github.com/korreman/haskies/blob/master/w1.md) - Functions
   and expressions